-In addition to the interviews and book reviews we already publish on our blog, we're now soliciting submissions for Burn Pile, The Woodshop, and Long Way From, Long Time Since.
+In addition to the interviews and book reviews we already publish on our blog, we also welcome submissions for The Woodshop, Long Way From, Long Time Since, and our weekly Burn Pile.

 Joan Didion spent the night in the same room as her work when it was almost finished.
 Don DeLillo kept a picture of Borges close by.
 Where, and how, do you do your work?